barbadosas/Grafana_dashbaord/README.md

 # Grafana_dashbaord

-Stripped down monitoring Dashboard for RPI for individual use.
+Stripped down monitoring dashboard for RPI for individual use.

 # Telegraf Configs

-Telegraf configs used to capturre CPU temperature with exec command.
+Telegraf configs used to capture CPU temperature with exec plugin.

 # Preview